 Since my hometown in Slovakia is relatively close to Budapest and has good connections to the Hungarian capital, my move wasn’t a traditional one.
 On the first day, I arrived with just a suitcase, knowing that if I needed anything later, I could easily bring it with me on my next trip home.

-For a long time, I have had the plan to pursue my professional career both in practice and in the academic sphere after completing my PhD studies.
-I believe this dual approach is truly helpful for understanding and comprehending how law works both in practice and theory.
-However, in order to reach the goals set by your dreams, you need hard work, knowledge, and good connections.
-The CEA internship program (and its partnership with the PhD program at the University of Miskolc) offers excellent opportunities to acquire the latter two (I’ll explain in more detail a few questions down).
-As for hard work and persistence, that’s always up to us.
+For a long time, I have planned that after completing my doctoral studies, I want to continue my professional career partly in practice and partly in academia.
+I believe that this dual approach is what truly helps to understand and grasp how law functions both in everyday life and in theory.
+However, to achieve the goals set by one’s dreams, diligence, knowledge, and the right connections are also necessary.
+The CEA UM Junior Programme (together with the University of Miskolc doctoral programme) offers outstanding opportunities to acquire the latter two—later I will explain in more detail how.
+Diligence and perseverance, however, always depend on us.

 Was there anything you worried about before you came?